 Chetham’s Summer school is hosted every year at Chetham’s School of Music in Manchester, UK, and it’s the largest specialist music school in the country.
 Positioned in the centre of this vibrant city, Chetham’s was originally established as a charity school in 1653, and it became a co-educational, specialist music school in 1969; over the last 51 years, it has established itself as a central part of music education in the UK.

 The Summer school was founded in 2001 and is held every year during August.
 There are so many enticing options available for participants that it’s hard to know where to begin!
 A Junior Academy takes place from 7th-8th and 13th-16th August, which offers a myriad of course options from musical analysis, sight-reading and composition to a young artist course.
 The traditional Summer school for over 18s and adults is run over a two-week period; week one takes place from 16th – 21st August, and week two, from the 22nd – 26th August 2021.
-Each week consists of a different faculty and a whole host of courses, which can be viewed by clicking here.
+Each week consists of a different faculty and a whole host of courses.

 The faculty at Chetham’s Summer School is probably the most impressive in the world, and comprises of over 60 internationally celebrated pianists, teachers and composers.
 And a particularly wonderful aspect about this Summer school is that anyone can apply.
 All ages are catered for, so whether you are an adult amateur, a piano teacher, a beginner, or a budding professional, there will be a course to interest you.
 You can also attend as an observer, too.